tonethar/IGME-330-Master/notes/text-5.md

   ![screenshot](./_images/text-14.png)

  - obviously, this HW is very simple, and you wouldn't actually need a grammar library to do this, but there are many other applications where libraries like this come in handy.
-Here are some examples:
+If we have time, we'll look at a Haiku example.

 <hr><hr>